0xTriboulet/InlineExecuteEx/README.md

 # InlineExcuteEx
 Beacon Object Files (BOFs) in the Cobalt Strike ecosystem are intended to be an abstraction of Position Independent Code (PIC).
 To maximize the benefits of this, Cobalt Strike pre-processes BOFs to strip away sections that are not needed to achieve code execution.
-In addition to reducing the size of the BOF, the BOF loader in Beacon is very small compared to other BOF implementations.
-Unfortunately, this pre-processing has the inadvertent effect of reducing the features available from a BOF because the additional information is not available to Beacon at load-time. `InlineExcuteEx` implements [COFFLoader](https://github.com/trustedsec/COFFLoader) as a Cobalt Strike compatible BOF, which can be used to fire other BOFs.
+This design confers some advantages for users of the framework.
+It reduces the size of the BOF that Beacon receives from the Teamserver, and the BOF loader in Beacon is very small compared to other BOF implementations.
+Unfortunately, this pre-processing has the inadvertent effect of reducing the features available from a BOF because the additional information is not available to Beacon at load-time. `InlineExcuteEx` implements [COFFLoader](https://github.com/trustedsec/COFFLoader) as a Cobalt Strike compatible BOF, which can be used to fire other BOFs in a more complete way than is currently possible from Beacon.

 ## Usage
 Load `inline-execute-ex.cna` from the `Script Manager`, this will make the `inline-execute-ex` command available to you.